Characters: Attack On Titan: The Survey Corps

 - Reformed Criminal: Sort of, as she gave up a life of crime to follow Levi into the Survey Corps.

-- Traumatic Haircut: She comes back to their hideout bruised and bloody, missing one pigtail.
-When asked, she refuses to explain it.
+- Traumatic Haircut: At some point in the past, she returned to the group's hideout bruised and bloody, and missing one pigtail.
+When asked, she refused to explain it.

 - True Companions: With Levi and Farlan.

 Voiced By: Yuuki Ono (JP)

 A member of the criminal gang led by Levi, recruited by force into the Survey Corps by Erwin Smith.
 He is serious and highly intelligent, often serving as the schemer and strategist of the group.
 He was eventually killed in action during an expedition.